petergroth/FLOP/README.md

 The data can be accessed at https://sid.erda.dk/cgi-sid/ls.py?share_id=HLXs3e9yCu, which allows for either downloading three zip-archives (data, models, representations) or individual files.
 The directory structure of the archives can be found at the bottom of this readme under **Project organization**.

-**Datasets**: Includes `raw` data (e.g., original tsv/csv-files, pdb-files for all sequences, unaligned FASTA-files etc.), `interim` data (e.g., files generated during curation, generation of representations, etc.), and `processed` data which is the cleaned csv-files with protein ids, sequence, target values, stratification label, and partition indicators.
+**Datasets**: Includes `raw` data (e.g., original csv-files, pdb-files for all sequences, FASTA-files etc.), `interim` data (e.g., files generated during curation), and `processed` data which is the cleaned csv-files with protein ids, sequence, target values, stratification label, and partition indicators.
 A snippet of the processed GH114 file can be seen here:

 | index | name     | sequence         | target_reg | target_class | part_0 | part_1 | part_2 |
 |-------|----------|------------------|------------|--------------|--------|--------|--------|